 She held it in her teeth as a smile grew on her face.

-“What is it, you conniving kitten?”
+“What is it, my little kitten?”
 Cedric asked.
 “I see you preening your claws.”

-“This isn’t going to end up like the pet ransom scheme you dreamed up?”
+A wry expression grew on Cedric’s face.
+“This isn’t going to turn out like the pet ransom scheme you dreamed up, is it?”

 “Who would paint a dog red?”
 Kitty asked rhetorically.
 “Oh, just forget about that.
 Now listen.”

-Kitty stared through a cloud of smoke.
+Kitty inhaled deeply on her cigarette.
+The lit end crackled.
+She exhaled and stared through the cloud of smoke with bedroom eyes.
+Her teeth peeked with a sinister smile.
 “Remember the airport jewelry heist a few days back?”

 “Yes?”
 Cedric questioned.